 It Can Be a Sign of an Upset Stomach

-One of the more common warnings from veterinarians is about canine bloat, but not all pet owners are aware of how serious this condition actually is.
+One of the more common warnings from veterinarians is about canine bloat, but not all pet owners know how serious this condition actually is.

-Check your dog’s stomach, does it look overly round or emit any gurgling sounds?
+Check your dog’s stomach.
+Does it look overly round or emit any gurgling sounds?
 Is it warm to the touch?
 Is your pup drooling excessively?

 Please give them a reasonable amount of water, and remove it once they’ve had enough to hydrate a little, but not so much that they’re gulping down an entire bowl.

 Dragging of the Hind Legs

 Some canines are a little more flexible than others, and they enjoy doing their own little form of yoga whenever they feel the need for it.

-Gently squeeze and apply pressure to the paws, ankles, legs, and the hips, and observe the dog's reaction.
+Gently squeeze and apply pressure to the paws, ankles, legs, and hips, and observe the dog's reaction.
 Don’t forget to run your hand along the inner thigh to check for strains.

-When or if your pooch is experiencing any kind of discomfort, back off immediately – it's a clear sign you may need to schedule a veterinarian appointment.
+If your pooch is experiencing any discomfort, back off immediately – it's a clear sign you may need to schedule a veterinarian appointment.

 The symptoms for the two are very similar and can be confused, which is why it's so important to get your dog to a vet if they appear to show any such signs.